UAB vs. Liberty NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UAB and its opponents have scored at least 50 points or more only one time this season.
+- UAB and its opponents have combined for 49.5 points or more just once this season.

-- Liberty has combined with its opponents to score more than 50 points in one game this season.

-- Saturday's over/under is 10.3 points lower than the two team's combined 60.3 points per game average.

-- The 36.1 combined points per game that these two squads have allowed this season are 13.9 fewer than the 50 total in this contest.
+- The two teams combine to score 60.3 points per game, 10.8 more than the total in this contest.

-- Blazers games this season feature an average total of 52.2 points, a number 2.2 points higher than Saturday's over/under.

-- The 56.3 PPG average total in Flames games this season is 6.3 points more than this game's over/under.
+- In 2021, games involving the Flames have averaged a total of 56.3 points, 6.8 more than the set over/under in this contest.

 UAB Stats and Trends